-Children are provided with logins for Times Tables Rockstars which allows them to practice rapid recall of their times tables and Numbots which does the same for Key Addition and Subtraction facts.
+Children are provided with logins for Times Tables Rockstars which allows them to practice rapid recall of their times tables.
 Teachers are able to manage the settings on these apps so that children are able to learn and be challenged at their own pace.

-Strategies to support children with SEN
+Supporting children with SEN